 The Trustees have discussed the level of reserves that the UTC would ordinarily seek to maintain to cover any unexpected shortfalls.
 At the year end the UTC is holding larger than normal reserves.
-This is due to the remaining investment required in the T-level equipment to be funded by the reserves.
-The UTC is also holding an additional contingency due to the current uncertain economic conditions, in particular the unprecedented increase in energy costs.
+This is due to the planned investment in solar panels to be funded by the reserves in 2023/24.
+The UTC is also holding an additional contingency due to the current uncertain economic conditions and inflationary pressures.

-Funds that can only be realised through the disposal of fixed assets amounts to £9,249,900.
+Funds that can only be realised through the disposal of fixed assets amounts to £9,503,082.